Kiyoshi Inui

 • Residents, fellows, and interns qualify with offer letter income (start within 150 days)

-• Student loans on IBR or in deferment may be excluded from DTI entirely
+• Student loans on IBR or in deferment may be excluded from DTI for borrowers qualifying on residency or fellowship income

 • Loan amounts up to $2,000,000 for FICO 720+ — manual underwriting evaluates the full physician profile